 Can I do my research project off-campus in the summer?

 1. Yes, many programs offer undergraduate research experiences.

 Below is a list that highlights some of the national programs.
 Most programs recruit students in February for summer slots, so check early.

 2. If I do a program off-campus, can I obtain degree credit when I return to campus?
-Yes, your faculty mentor at the off-campus site will need to contact either Dr. Wit or Dr. Rodger and provide the specifics of your research experience.
+Yes, your faculty mentor at the off-campus site will need to contact either Dr. Cammarata or Dr. Henry and provide the specifics of your research experience.
 In addition, you will be required to write a paper on your research upon your return to campus.

 List of laboratories with research experiences for undergraduates: